This is the second in the series of posts about the Mass Effect Multiplayer Challenges and Halls of Fame.

 Initially, the submissions were stored as plain text and kept in a thread on the old, official BSN forums.
 At some point, this data was structured in the form of an Excel file that was maintained separately and used to create fun statistics that were posted periodically.
 When the old BSN was shut down in 2016, all community archives were migrated to their new home at Prestacious Challenges, and I became the custodian of the PHoF.

 This happened at the time when I was binging on online courses about data science, with the mind to re-qualify into it from my field of just science, and the Excel file containing the PHoF archive was a treasure trove of tips, tricks and ideas.
-It was through studying and re-creating this file that I got the motivation and confidence to make a similar thing for the Themed Challenges, and later for Mass Effect Andromeda Solos.
+It was through studying and re-creating this file that I found the motivation and confidence to make a similar thing for the Themed Challenges, and later for Mass Effect Andromeda Solos.

 The maintenance of the PHoF in its current form consists of three parts:

-- Data entry, where DocSteely, one of the few contributors on the project, goes through the submissions on in the forum thread and copies the supplied data into the PHoF file
+- Data entry, where DocSteely, one of the few contributors on the project, goes through the submissions in the forum thread and copies the supplied data into the PHoF file

 - Refreshing of the interactive reports with new data